How to Perfectly Grill Pork

 We’re firing up the grill and sharing some tips for grilling pork to perfection.

 Pork is a prime candidate for grilling.
 It cooks through quickly and takes on plenty of smoky flavor.
 And with a fresh salsa or a light herb sauce, it’s the perfect protein for warm summer evenings; add some roasted squash to your pork and you’ve got a delicious option for the Fall months as well.

 Follow these steps for great grilling results!

 Grillers have plenty of options to choose from when picking their proteins.
 Pork chops are delicious on the grill, and they cook quickly.
 Look for chops cut at least 1” thick, so they don’t cook too quickly and dry out.
-Bone-in or boneless pork chops are both great on the grill.
+Bone-in or boneless pork chops are both great for grilling.

-Pork tenderloin is another cut that’s ideal for grilling.
-Tenderloins are thicker in the middle, which helps them to stay nice and juicy on the grill while achieving a crisp crust.
+Pork tenderloin is another cut that’s ideal on the grill.
+Tenderloins are thicker in the middle, which helps them to stay nice and juicy while achieving a crisp crust.

 For a real showstopper, try grilling pork shoulder or pork butt.
-These big cuts have to be cooked slowly over indirect heat.
-It could take up to 6 hours, but this ultra-tender pork makes a wonderful weekend meal.
+These big cuts have to be cooked slowly over low, indirect heat.
+It could take up to 6 hours, but the result is ultra-tender pork that makes a wonderful weekend meal.

-Even pork sausages from Coleman Natural are delicious on the grill, as long as you grill them right!
-Serve them in a bun, use them in Kielbasa and Veggie Kabobs, or slice them up and add them to small foil packets with veggies for a quick, mess-free grilled dinner.
-Get our recipe for Personal Foil Packet Dinner here.
+Pork sausages and hot dogs from Coleman Natural are also delicious on the grill, as long as you grill them right!
+Serve them in a bun, use them in Kielbasa and Veggie Kabobs, or slice them up and mix them with veggies in this Personal Foil Packet Dinner.

-Pork chops only need about 30 minutes to brine—about as long as it takes to heat up the grill.
-Don’t brine chops for more than four hours, or they can get too salty, and the meat can grow mushy.
+Pork chops only need about 30 minutes to brine—about as long as it takes to heat the grill.
+Don’t brine chops for more than four hours, or they can get too salty or the meat can become mushy.
 A pork tenderloin will need more time, so aim for two to four hours of brine time.
 And a large pork shoulder can brine overnight.

-Marinades with less salt can stay on your pork for much longer —like the marinade in these delicious Balsamic and Rosemary Grilled Pork Chops—can stay on your pork for much longer than a brine.
+One way to add extra flavor to your pork is via a marinade.
+Low salt marinades—like the marinade in these delicious Balsamic and Rosemary Grilled Pork Chops—can stay on your pork for much longer than a brine.
 And since a brine’s purpose is to add moisture and a marinade’s purpose is to bring more flavor, you can utilize both a brine and a marinade..
 Marinades often include an acid, like vinegar or citrus, to help bring brightness to the dish.

 Another way to add flavor after brining or salting is via a dry rub.
-First, pat your meat dry and add additional spices and flavorings like garlic, onion, BBQ seasoning, fresh herbs…there’s no limit!
+First, pat your meat dry and then add additional spices and flavorings like garlic, onion, BBQ seasoning, fresh herbs…there’s no limit!
 Just don’t add more salt.